chrisweather/RocMQTTdisplay/README.md

 	* Display rotation
 	* Screensaver

+Architecture, Hard- and Software Requirements, Installation and Configuration are documented in the Wiki.

 Serveral more ideas and features are still on the to do list.
-Please share your experience and ideas for improvements.
+Please share your experience and ideas for improvements via Issues.

 Thank you for your interest in the Roc-MQTT-Display project.
 If you like the project please consider donating if you want to support further development.
-Donations are more than welcome and I will use them to buy new hardware, devices, sensors for development and testing and of course a lot of coffee...
+Donations are more than welcome and I will use them to buy new displays, controllers and sensors for development and testing and of course for a lot of coffee... :-)

 [![PayPal donate button](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?hosted_button_id=XC7T2ECBQYNJ2)